 2. Are you following overtime pay regulations?

-- For non-exempt employees, overtime pay is calculated at time and a half for hours worked over 40 in a seven-day work week.
+- For non-exempt employees, overtime pay is calculated at one and a half times the regular rate for hours worked over 40 in a seven-day workweek.
+Calculating this has really strict rules.

 - For salaried non-exempt employees, the calculation depends on how the salary is structured.